You’re not going to believe what happened to me today.

 As my puddle-landmark could now be applied to the entire state of Pennsylvania, I proceeded to spend two hours in the pouring rain searching for a phone that simply wasn’t to be found.
 And so I came back home, soaking wet and in a furious temper.
 Then, at around midnight, I got a call from my friend Aaron, whom I had not heard from in nearly two years.

 “Some guy named Frank called me,” Aaron confided to me.
 “He told me he had your phone.
-Man, I hate being first on everyone’s list.”
+Man, I hate being first on everyone’s contacts.”

 Although it was nearing midnight, the man had apparently just called, so I gave Frank a call in vague hopes of reacquiring my lost phone.

 It turned out that the man who found my phone was a kind and helpful man from a mobile pastoral service (wait, what?) in central New Jersey.
-We made plans to rendezvous the following day (today), where apparently a man known only as “Brother James” would be waiting at a church back on Wynnefield Avenue to give me back my phone.
+We made plans to rendezvous the following day (today), where apparently a man known only as “Brother James” would be waiting at a church back on Wynnefield Avenue to reunite me with my phone.

 And so, at 2:45 this afternoon, I found myself at a small church on Wynnefield avenue, surrounded by helpful, kind-hearted Born Again African American Christians who wanted nothing more than to Save my Soul by handing me pamphlets about why I was going to burn in hell for all eternity, and what I could do to stop it (“Pretty much nothing,” seemed to be the unspoken consensus).